 Out of the good painkillers, I was stuck at home for three straight days.
 I could barely sleep or stand because of the relentless pain.
 Regretfully, I had to miss three important days of work.

 On the fourth day, I was able to hobble to my new doctor.
 He tested for uric acid.
-Results was an insanely high level at 9.2 mg/dL.
+The result was an insanely high level at 10.2 mg/dL.
 The normal range is about 3.4-7.0 mg/dL for men.
 He could not believe my previous doctor never checked for gout.
-As a result, I was prescribed two medications; one for lowering uric acid production and the other reducing inflammation.
+As a result, I was prescribed two medications; one for lowering uric acid production and the other for reducing inflammation.
 My life with gout officially started.